kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 ## Reflection

 I spent yesterday taking a break from people, and reading up on the BlackJack and the IBM 704.

+The [IBM 704](https://www-03.ibm.com/ibm/history/exhibits/mainframe/mainframe_PP704.html) is a fascinating computer.
+It is know as the "first large-scale, commercially reliable computer to employ fully automatic floating point arithmetic commands."
+It does something like up to 12 000 floating point additons per second.
+[Ed Thorp](https://en.wikipedia.org/wiki/Edward_O._Thorp) used it to do research on probabilities of winning at BlackJack.
+He's written quite a few books on the topic.
+It's fascinating stuff!

 My friends from the Haskell group have called me an Extrovert because I like tech raves ie specifically raves at tech conferences :) but I think of myself as more of an Extroverted Introvert.